DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 This is a detailed reference.
 For a summary version, please see :doc:`EX-RAIL Command Summary <EX-RAIL-summary>`.

-`CommandStation-EX <https://github.com/DCC-EX/CommandStation-EX>`_ Provides full automation and accessory control through the Extended Railroad Automation Instruction Language (EX-RAIL).
-First, make sure you have the latest release of the `CommandStation-EX Firmware <https://github.com/DCC-EX/CommandStation-EX>`_.
+`EX-CommandStation <https://github.com/DCC-EX/CommandStation-EX>`_ Provides full automation and accessory control through the Extended Railroad Automation Instruction Language (EX-RAIL).
+First, make sure you have the latest release of the `EX-CommandStation Firmware <https://github.com/DCC-EX/CommandStation-EX>`_.

 See Also: